yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-dom-manipulation-intro/index.md

 ## Warm Up

 In order to work all the way through this lesson, we will need to learn how to use the Chrome Developer Tools (aka Dev Tools).
-We've used the console in CodePen quite a bit up until now; the Chrome Dev Tools are a bigger version of that!
+We've used the console in repl quite a bit up until now; the Chrome Dev Tools are a more sophisticated version of that!

 Like a true developer, you are going to take some time to do some research to teach yourself how to use this tool.
 Below are three resources, but feel free to find your own great resources as well!